-The first Hawaiian event, the Sentry Tournament of Champions, featured an epic comeback by Xander Schauffele, who shot a final-day 62 to edge 54-hole leader Gary Woodland by one stroke, and claim his second victory of the early season.
+The first Hawaiian event, the Sentry Tournament of Champions, featured an epic finale with Justin Thomas edging Xander Schauffele and Patrick Reed in a playoff to claim his second victory of the early season.

-Contested at Waialae on the island of Honolulu, the Sony Open will feature a full 138 player field with plenty of big names, headlined by 2017 winner Justin Thomas, and three-time major winner Jordan Spieth.
+Contested at Waialae on the island of Honolulu, the Sony Open will feature a full 140 player field with plenty of big names, headlined by 2017 winner Thomas, and defending champion Matt Kuchar.

 Tournament: Sony Open